-Changes in the regulatory atmosphere and related private-sector initiatives could adversely affect our business.
+Changes in the regulatory atmosphere and related private sector initiatives could adversely affect our business.

 While the production of television programming by independent producers is not directly regulated by the federal or state governments in the United States, the marketplace for television programming in the United States is affected significantly by government regulations applicable to, as well as social and political influences on, television stations, television networks and cable and satellite television systems and channels.
-We voluntarily designate the suitability of each of our television shows using standard industry ratings, such as PG (L,V) or TV14.
-A number of domestic and foreign governmental and private-sector initiatives relating to the content of media programming have been announced in recent years.
+We voluntarily designate the suitability of each of our television shows using standard industry ratings, and all of our television currently has a PG rating.
+Domestic and foreign governmental and private-sector initiatives relating to the content of media programming are announced from time to time.
 Changes in these governmental policies and private-sector perceptions could further restrict our program content and adversely affect our levels of viewership and operating results.

-The markets in which we operate are highly competitive, rapidly changing and increasingly fragmented, and we may not be able to compete effectively, especially against competitors with greater financial resources or marketplace presence.
+The markets in which we operate are highly competitive, rapidly changing and increasingly fragmented, and we may not be able to compete effectively, especially against competitors with greater financial resources or marketplace presence, which could adversely affect our operating results.